 Confirm the Company Performs Residential Tree Services

-Look for a tree removal company that specializes in residential services.
-These companies have fewer city-mandated service restrictions than commercial companies, which are required to follow certain city ordinances.
+Look for tree removal companies that specialize in residential tree care.
+These companies have fewer city-mandated service restrictions than commercial companies, which must follow certain city ordinances for their work.

 Request a Tree Risk Assessment

-A tree risk assessment (TRA) assesses for tree failure.
-Your tree removal professional will visually inspect a tree to determine the risk of the tree or its branches breaking.
-A TRA is done to help minimize the risk of harm to tree service workers and your property.
-Certified arborists are typically the ones to conduct TRAs.
-Some companies charge an additional assessment fee, while others include it free with service.
-Request a TRA before undertaking any real work.
+A tree risk assessment (TRA) involves visually inspecting a tree to evaluate the risk of it or its branches breaking.
+This is called tree failure.
+Evaluating tree failure before the start of work helps protect both workers and your property.
+TRAs are typically conducted by certified arborists.
+Some companies include a free assessment with their services, while others charge an additional fee.
+Request a TRA before beginning any real work.

 Ask About Stump Removal